Why you can trust The Zebra

+The average price of home insurance in Missouri is $2,377 per year or $198 per month.
+This is significantly more expensive than the national average.
 Home insurance is an optional — but important — product that works to keep your belongings safe in the event your home suffers damage from common incidents.
-A homeowners insurance policy covers your dwelling, attached buildings, and personal property in the event of a number of calamities, including wind damage, fire, theft, vandalism, and others.

 Unlike car insurance, homeowners insurance isn't priced based on state-level laws.
 That said, serious differences emerge in home insurance rates from state to state.
-Home insurance policy rates by state may differ depending on the frequency and value of home insurance claims filed in that state, and depend on the value of the belongings and property you're covering.
+They depend on the frequency and value of home insurance claims filed in that state, as well as the value of the belongings and property you're covering.

 The easiest way to acquire cheap home insurance in Missouri is to view prices from multiple companies.
 Learn average home insurance rates in Missouri via the below data.
 Remember: your rates may differ, depending on your coverage limits.